top of page

 in memory of usa troops killed in iraq

-pressure a government (or governments) to put an end to a
+a government (or governments) to put an end to a particular war or

 Many groups call themselves anti war activists though their